thosgood/this-weeks-finds/markdown/51-100/week059.md

 ij = -ji = k,     jk = -kj = i,     ki = -ik = j.

-For more about the inner meaning of these rules, see
+For more about the inner meaning of these rules, see "[week5](week5.html)".
-\"[week5](week5.html)\".
 Similarly, we can unravel the above definition of octonions by writing the octonion (a+bi+cj+dk,e+fi+gj+hk) as

 a + b e~1~ + c e~2~ + d e~3~ + e e~4~ + f e~5~ + g e~6~ + h e~7~.

-Note: since mathematicians are very impersonal, they usually call these seven dwarves e~1~,\...,e~7~ instead of Sleepy, Grumpy, etc. as in the Disney movie.
+Note: since mathematicians are very impersonal, they usually call these seven dwarves e~1~,...,e~7~ instead of Sleepy, Grumpy, etc. as in the Disney movie.
 Any one of these 7 guys times himself is -1.
 Also, any two distinct ones anticommute; for example, e~3~ e~7~ = -e~7~ e~3~.
-There is a nice way to remember how to multiply them using the \"Fano plane\".
+There is a nice way to remember how to multiply them using the "Fano plane".
-This is a projective plane with 7 points, where by a \"projective plane\" I mean that any two points determine an abstract sort of
-\"line\", which in this case consists of just 3 points, and any two lines intersect in a point.
+This is a projective plane with 7 points, where by a "projective plane" I mean that any two points determine an abstract sort of "line", which in this case consists of just 3 points, and any two lines intersect in a point.
 It looks like this:

 ::: {align="center"}
 ![](fano.jpg)
 :::

-The \"lines\" are the 3 edges of the big triangle, the 3 lines going through a vertex, the center and the midpoint of the opposite edge, and the circle including e~1~, e~2~, and e~3~.
-All the \"lines\" are cyclically ordered, and that tells you how to multiply the seven dwarves.
-For example, the line that\'s actually a circle goes clockwise, so e~1~ e~2~ = e~4~, e~2~ e~4~ = e~1~, and e~4~ e~1~ = e~2~.
+The "lines" are the 3 edges of the big triangle, the 3 lines going through a vertex, the center and the midpoint of the opposite edge, and the circle including e~1~, e~2~, and e~3~.
+All the "lines" are cyclically ordered, and that tells you how to multiply the seven dwarves.
+For example, the line that's actually a circle goes clockwise, so e~1~ e~2~ = e~4~, e~2~ e~4~ = e~1~, and e~4~ e~1~ = e~2~.
 The lines that are edges of the big triangle also point clockwise, so for example e~5~ e~2~ = e~3~, and cyclic permutations thereof, and e~6~ e~3~ = e~4~.